gesriot/xee-lite/README.md

 ### Format support
 63 formats including JPEG, PNG, GIF, APNG, TIFF, BMP, WebP, HEIC/HEIF, AVIF, JPEG 2000, OpenEXR, PSD, ICNS, ICO, TGA, NetPBM, and all major RAW camera formats (CR2, CR3, NEF, ARW, DNG, RAF, ORF, RW2, and more).

+### Archive browsing
+- Open **ZIP, RAR, 7z, TAR** and related bundles (`.cbz`, `.cbr`, `.cb7`, `.cbt`, `.tar.gz`, `.tar.bz2`, `.tar.xz`, `.tgz`, `.tbz`, `.tbz2`, `.txz`) and page through images inside just like a folder
+- Password-protected archives prompt for a passphrase and retry on incorrect input
+- Extracted contents live in a temporary scratch directory that is wiped on close and swept on next launch after a crash or force-quit
+- Built on top of the system `bsdtar` / libarchive — no bundled dependencies
+- Archive mode disables file mutations (rename, trash, move/copy, Finder labels, crop-over-source, set-as-desktop) since the source is read-only

+### Export and conversion
+- **Export…** (`⇧⌘E`) saves the current image in another format
+- Targets: JPEG, PNG, TIFF, HEIC, WebP
+- Lossy-format quality slider and optional pixel-dimension resize
+- Writes via `CGImageDestination` and the system save panel

+### Print
+- **Print…** (`⌘P`) with **Fit entire image** or **Fill entire page** scaling
+- Standard macOS print panel and preview

+### Clipboard and drag & drop
+- `⌘C` copies the current image to the system pasteboard (archive entries supported)
+- `⌘V` opens an image from the clipboard — a temporary file is created in a dedicated scratch directory and loaded into the active viewer
+- Drop any supported image file (or a folder of images) onto the viewer window to open it
+- Clipboard-sourced images are exempt from **Set as Desktop Picture** because the OS would clean them up underneath the desktop

+### Set as Desktop Picture
+- Single menu item assigns the current image as the wallpaper for the active screen
+- Preserves the existing scaling/fill option so your current desktop layout isn't disturbed

+### Folder watching
+- The viewer watches the current folder and current file via `DispatchSourceFileSystemObject`
+- Adds, removes, renames, and in-place edits refresh the folder listing and thumbnails automatically
+- Renames preserve identity through `fileResourceIdentifierKey`, so the viewer keeps tracking the same image after the filename changes

+### Appearance
+- Themes: **Automatic**, **Light**, **Dark**, **Black** (pure-black background for OLED / cinematic viewing)
+- Applies to the viewer, folder browser, and preferences window via a shared palette
+- Auto mode follows the system appearance in real time
+- Switch from the **Appearance** menu or from Preferences

+### Preferences (`⌘,`)
+Native macOS Settings scene with sections for:
+- **Appearance** — theme selection
+- **Viewing** — zoom behavior when opening a new image (remember current, fit in window, fit on screen, actual size)
+- **Transfer Destinations** — configure the nine move/copy slots
+- **Slideshow** — default interval and transition style; changes apply to running viewer windows on the next start / pause cycle
+- **Keyboard Shortcuts** — full reference list

 ### Status bar
 Displays filename, pixel dimensions, file size, format, folder position (N/M), and current zoom level.
 Also hosts slideshow, animation, and crop controls when those modes are active.
 Toggle with `⌘/`.